 You will be taught by highly qualified and experienced professionals who will use a wide variety of teaching methods to help you to learn and progress to the next level.

-Lectures, discussions, independent research online exams and practical tasks.
+Lectures, discussions, independent research and practical and written tasks.

 How will I know how well I am doing?